lewisgoing/2024-INFO-310-Password-Manager/README.md

     ?>
     ```

-4. Finally, when a user creates a vault, the web application will read our cookie and set the current username as the vault's owner.
+4. Next, when a user creates a vault, the web application will read our cookie and set the current username as the vault's owner.
 We can change this in our SQL query in `vault-details.php` that is run when we add create a vault to use our session instead!
 To do this, replace the following code in `vault-details.php`:

     ```
     $queryVaultOwner = "SELECT *